dbleiweiss13/readme_generator/README.md

-# Readme Generator
+# readme generator

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description

-This command line tool can be used to generate a readme file
+this application allows a user to easily generate a readme for a github project

 ## Table of Contents